ConnectWise

 What is JBOD?

-• Archiving large datasets: Ideal for storing historical records, raw research data, or massive datasets that are rarely accessed but must remain available.
+• Archiving large datasets: Useful for retaining historical records, raw research data, surveillance footage, and other files that are rarely accessed but must remain available.

-• 3-2-1 backup compatibility: JBOD works well when paired with external backup solutions, reducing the risk of data loss.
+• Support for modern backup strategies: JBOD works well when paired with external backup solutions, reducing the risk of data loss and satisfying 3-2-1 data backup best practices.

 What is RAID?